 Then along came poly materials that looked much better than inexpensive materials like fiberglass.
 But quality and aesthetics don’t come cheap.
 The downside of better-looking roofing panels is they will often cost more than other materials.
 Yet, the value comes into play as these modern polycarbonates can last as long as the home it’s attached to.

 If you’ve never been on a roof, count your blessings.
 Hades is probably one enormous flaming rooftop.
 And patios are usually on the hottest part of your property.
 That’s why you’re looking into a gazebo or screen room, of course.
 So the roofing material has to be able to withstand extreme temperatures.

 That’s a big plus of polycarbonate translucent patio covers.
 This state-of-the-art material doesn’t wither, not even when facing the hottest environments.
 So, no worries about sun fading or blistering the roofing panels on models like our Fresco.

 Tough As Nails, But

 You may be amazed by how various forms of polycarbonate are used.
 That’s right, it has other uses besides making patios comfortable in South Florida summers or rainy Tennessee springs.
-Such uses include:
+How polycarbonate is used include:

 - Ice hockey rinks.